Banksy-said-hi/ERC1155-NFT-Marketplace/README.md

 - **What useDebounce( ) does on our script?**
 - **useReducer**
 - What is the nonce of the accounts?
 It must be related to the transactions made by single account
 - Difference between import, require, fs.readfilesync?
-Why using brackets for importing?
 - What is bytes32?
 What are its usecases?
 - parseUnit( ) and fotmatUnit( ) definition and usecase?
 - How to read data from solidity emitted events?